apache/trafficserver/doc/admin-guide/files/logging.config.en.rst

     '%<cqtq>'

-Defines a format in which nothing but the value of the logging field :ref:`cqtq` is interpolated for each event's entry in the log.
-We could include some literal characters in the log output by updating the format specification as so::
+Defines a format in which nothing but the value of the logging field :ref:`cqtq
+<cqtq>` is interpolated for each event's entry in the log.
+We could include
+some literal characters in the log output by updating the format specification as so::